 English language learners (ELLs) are those students who need additional supports because English was not the first language they learned or they speak another language, other than English, at home.
-They are assessed annually until they meet the requirements for English proficiency.
+Students are screened at the beginning of the school year and assessed annually in the spring until they meet the requirements set by the State for English proficiency.

 Those students identified as needing additional supports can receive services both outside the classroom in the form of intensive vocabulary and reading instruction, or support within the regular classroom setting through accommodations made by the classroom teachers.
 Additionally, all of our English language learners receive login information for an online program that helps them attain their listening, speaking, reading and writing goals.

 WIDA ELL students are assessed with either the W-APT or WIDA Screener upon entry of a Nevada public school to determine their initial proficiency level.
-They are then given the WIDA Access 2.0 annual to track their progress until they reach English proficiency and are exited from the ELL program.
-Your s'student individual assessment report is then sent home for you to see how well he/she performed.
+They are then given the WIDA Access 2.0 annually to track their progress until they reach English proficiency and are exited from the ELL program.
+Your student's individual assessment report is then sent home for you to see how well he/she performed.
+The ELL specialist monitors the students' growth each year in order to target areas needing additional instruction.

 WIDA has created Can Do descriptors to show what students at different levels in English language development can demonstrate to show their understanding of English listening, speaking, reading, and writing.
 See the Downloads section at the bottom of this page for your student's grade level.
 You can use these to understand your child's WIDA score report.